 North Island College is a comprehensive community college that focuses on student success.
 We proudly serve more than 9,000 students annually at our four campuses, our learning centre and through online and in-community learning.

 NIC was established in 1975 as a primarily distance education institution.
-It now serves students at Campbell River, Comox Valley, Port Alberni and Port Hardy campuses, as well as through many in-community programs delivered in partnership with remote communities across 80,000 km2 from Ucluelet on Vancouver Island’s west coast to Bella Coola on the central mainland.
+It now serves students at Campbell River, Comox Valley, Port Alberni and Mixalakwila campuses, as well as through many in-community programs delivered in partnership with remote communities across 80,000 km2 from Ucluelet on Vancouver Island’s west coast to Bella Coola on the central mainland.

 We are distinguished by our commitment to student success through strong partnership agreements with universities and colleges across BC, the US and around the world.
 NIC has been internationally recognized for its technology-enabled distance learning and responsive in-community programs.